Automattic/jetpack/readme.txt

 **Bug fixes**

+* Map block: only show the Add Marker UI if there are no markers.
 * Map block: prevent an unselected block from accidentally capturing scrolling.
 * OpenTable block: avoid error when inserting some specific embed codes.